 Gippsland Water will make available guidelines which advise customers of the standards and requirements for establishing a Trade Waste Agreement or consent.
 Gippsland Water will inform the customer of the review and dispute resolution procedures where such agreement or consent cannot be reached.

-Gippsland Water will comply with the requirements of the Essential Services Commission Trade Waste Customer Service Code in relation to the provision of information to trade waste customers.
+Gippsland Water will comply with the requirements in the Water Industry Standard – Trade Waste Customer Service in relation to the provision of information to trade waste customers.

 1.5 Fire services